 Some hardcore vermicomposters find sorting worms to be a pleasant way to spend hours on end, sort of like knitting.
 But if plucking worms from their poop with your own hands isn’t your cup of tea, try one of the methods below!

-This method is also more about removing the worms from the vermicompost rather than harvesting the castings, but it’s all the same.
+This method is also more about removing the worms from the vermicompost rather than harvesting worm castings, but it’s all the same.

 Another hack for using the bait method is to put some worm rich food waste in one – or several – onion bags and bury them in the top few inches of your vermicompost.
 (This also works better when you abstain from feeding your worms for a week or more.)

 Come back a day later and pull your onion bags (which will be full of worms) out of your worm compost.
+Then spread the worm poop on your garden for plant abundance.
 Voila!

 Worms are photophobic, a fancy of way saying they hate light.
 They will do their best to dig themselves back into darker environments.